 Support & Education for Families & ”Patient”- Questions & Comments from audience follow lecture Since January 1986 — the first chapter in New Jersey.
 Please see our brochure for information about our group and about mood disorders.
-Our support group meeting and lectures are handicap accessible.

 Lectures begin at 7:30 PM and are held on Zoom.
 To get the Zoom information please contact Linda